cg3831204/super-parakeet/README.md

 ### Assumptions

+- A single company's catalog will not contain duplicate products
-- When a product exists in both catalogs, we should use Company A's description.
+- When a product exists in both catalogs, we should use Company A's description
-- We do not need to parse the supplier CSV because it is not required to produce the correct output.
+- We do not need to parse the supplier CSVs because they are not required to produce the correct output
+- Input CSVs are valid

 ## Setup